Dilkhush1729/git-practice/git-command.md

  7. git remote -v => origin details

- 8. git push --set-upstream origin branch-3 =>
+ 8. git push --set-upstream origin branch-name => push a new local branch to a remote repository and set the upstream tracking for that branch.